Princess Augusta of Saxe-Gotha: Princess of Wales

-Princess Dowager
+Princess dowager

-On 31 March 1751, Frederick unexpectedly died, making Augusta a widow.
+On 31 March 1751, Frederick unexpectedly died, making Augusta a widow at thirty-two.
 Dr. Doran described her at the death of her spouse: "She had, throughout her married life exhibited much mental superiority, with great kindness of disposition, and that under circumstances of great difficulty, and sometimes of a character to inflict vexation on the calmest nature. [...]
 She was then the mother of eight children, expecting shortly to be the mother of a ninth, and she was brought reluctantly to knowledge that their father was no more.
 It was six in the morning before her attendants could persuade her to retire to bed; but she arose again at eight, and then, with less thought for her grief than anxiety for the honour of him whose death was the cause of it, she proceeded to the Prince's room, and burned the whole of his private papers.
 By this the world lost some rare supplementary chapters to a Chronique Scandaleuse!"

-The king reportedly did not show much feeling upon the death of his son and the funeral was simple.
-On receiving the king's condolences, Augusta replied that she placed herself and her children upon his mercy and protection, and he was evidently touched by her widowhood and minor children, and was willing to show them consideration.
-Following Frederick's death, her role as mother of the heir-apparent to the throne became a more prominent one, and she was named prospective regent by the king and the parliament, should the king die during the minority of her eldest son, the Prince of Wales.
-This caused a controversy and opposition from Prince William, Duke of Cumberland, who had expected to be given that role instead.
+The King reportedly did not show much feeling upon the death of his son and the funeral was simple.
+On receiving the King's condolences, Augusta replied that she placed herself and her children upon his mercy and protection, and he was evidently touched by her widowhood and minor children, and was willing to show them consideration.
+Following Frederick's death, her role as mother of the heir-apparent to the throne became a more prominent one, and she was named prospective regent by the king and the parliament, should the King die during the minority of her eldest son, the Prince of Wales.
+This caused a controversy and opposition from the Duke of Cumberland, who had expected to be given that role instead.

 During the remaining years of the reign of George II, Augusta chose to live in seclusion with her children, devoting herself to their care.
-The few occasions when she did appear in public, the king gave her the same ceremonial role and honours previously given to the queen, and she was honored the same way by the public as well as the court.
+The few occasions when she did appear in public, the King gave her the same ceremonial role and honours previously given to the Queen, and she was honoured the same way by the public as well as the court.